FALLOUT ⭐⭐⭐⭐⭐| The Four ♐Horsemen of the Apocalypse

 Producer, writer, and director Jonathan Nolan played the game—as did the showrunners.
 The showrunners Geneva Robertson-Dworet and Graham Wagner, have mentioned Nolan’s “specific,” “laser-focused” vision in interviews.

-Jonathan Nolan is one of our best screenwriters in English.
-The fact that he is British and American and has lived in both places helps him both observe from a bit of a distance and know American culture intimately.
+Jonathan Nolan is one of our best English-language screenwriters.
+The fact that he is British and American, and has lived in both places, helps him observe from a bit of a distance and know American culture intimately.

-It’s a story for the whole world, and American influence on the whole world cannot be overstated.
-As an American, I feel called out by this show (and by Ella Purnell’s pitch-perfect accent).
+It’s a story for the whole world, and American influence cannot be overstated.

-Whatever Tim Cain intended, Fallout is absolutely about end-stage capitalism, and it’s not pretty.
+Whatever Tim Cain intended, Fallout is absolutely about end-stage capitalism, and its relationship to high tech.
+It’s not a pretty picture.

 The Acting